 Hospice does not take a narrow view of complexities of the needs of patients with an irreversible illness and their families.
 While the control of physical pain and other physical symptoms is the central and primary concern for caregivers, it is not the only priority.
 The patient with an irreversible illness experience an array of emotional, spiritual, social and financial problems.
 The rationale for Hospice caregiving is that it is impossible for any one discipline to provide the range of services required.
 Through the team approach, Hospice helps patients and families attain optimum quality of life.

-- Interdisciplinary teams of physicians, nurses, pharmacists, social workers, clergy, artists, and volunteers work together to help each patient and family resolve difficulties surrounding serious illness
+- Interdisciplinary teams of physicians, nurses, pharmacists, social workers, clergy, artists, and volunteers that work together to help each patient and their family achieve optimum quality of life

-- Flexible plans of care that enables patients to move back and forth between our home care and in-patient services
+- Flexible plans of care that enable patients to move back and forth between our home care and in-patient services as needed

 - Physician house calls; experienced nurses available to speak personally by phone with patients and their family to answer questions at any time of day